Muon beams towards muonium physics: progress and prospects: Experimental studies on muonium physics

 \subsection{Muonium production}

+The quality of a muonium source is a key factor for muonium physics experiments.
 The formation mechanism of muonium can be summarized as follows: a muon is slowed down to very low energies in the target, ionizes an electron, and subsequently binds to it.
 Materials suitable for muonium formation usually have low ionization energies and a moderate number of electrons.
+Achieving a muon beam with a smaller phase space, lower energy, and higher intensity can increase the effective stopping fraction for muonium production targets.
+The observed muonium yield often depends not only on how much M is formed inside the material, but also on whether the formed M can diffuse out of the material, survive at the surface, and be further detected.
+Therefore, improving both the muonium formation efficiency and the muonium emission efficiency is equally important.
 Commonly used production targets include rare gases, solid foils, and porous materials.
 The superfluid helium is also currently considered as a possible next-generation muonium formation material.